Many or all companies we feature compensate us. Compensation and editorial

 No, most lenders do not offer interest-only home equity loans.
 However, if you have sufficient equity in your home—typically at least 15% to 20%—you may be able to get approved for an interest-only home equity line of credit (HELOC).

 With most HELOCs, the initial draw period (often five to 15 years) will include interest-only payments followed by a repayment period with standard principal and interest payments (often 15 to 25 years).
+However, some lenders like First Fidelity Bank and SouthState Bank have interest-only HELOCs with one final balloon payment at the end.

 Do all HELOCs have an interest-only option for repayment?

-While each lender can set their own HELOC requirements, most HELOCs allow you to make interest-only payments during the initial draw period.
+Most HELOCs allow you to make interest-only payments during the initial draw period.
 The loan will enter a traditional repayment period requiring principal and interest payments after the draw period ends (usually no longer than 15 years).

 Can I make more than interest-only payments during my HELOC draw period if I want to?